Is Kindle worth it? Reasons to own one in 2021

 Is Kindle worth it?
-As a former librarian with a great reverence for the written word and books, I never dreamed that I would want an Amazon e-reader device.
-This until I started to ask myself if Is Kindle worth it and researched all about it.
+As a former librarian with great reverence for the written word and books, I never dreamed that I would want an Amazon e-reader device.
+This until I started to ask myself if is Kindle worth it and researched all about it.

-When I first started to read about the Amazon reader, my first thoughts were that I would never want an electronic book reader.
+When I first started to read about the ereader, my first thoughts were that I would never want an electronic book reader.
 It all sounded quite sacrilegious to a confirmed bibliophile who was reading newspapers at the age of four.
-The more that I read about them though and the thousands of rave reviews at Amazon.com site, the more intrigued I became until I knew that I had to have one to see if is kindle worth it.
+The more that I read about them though and the thousands of rave reviews at the Amazon.com site, the more intrigued I became until I knew that I had to have one to see if is Amazon’s e-reader worth it.

-I received my Kindle 3G (now known as Kindle Keyboard) for Christmas, and my then 85 year old father also received one for Christmas.
-Not being very tech savvy and with the fear of the unknown, amazon device sat for a week untouched apart from the initial admiring of what a sleek little machine it was.
-Then I found out that Dad had already set up his Amazon device, had downloaded some free books and had started reading. …
+I received my device for Christmas, and my then 85-year-old father also received one for Christmas.
+Not being very tech-savvy and with the fear of the unknown, the device sat for a week untouched apart from the initial admiring of what a sleek little machine it was.
+Then I found out that Dad had already set up his device, had downloaded some free books, and had started reading. …

 Whoops, Dad had never used a computer by then, not even to turn it on, so if he could do it then so could I!
-So I finally took the plunge, it was so easy to set up and downloaded my first book The Girl with the Dragon Tattoo.
+So I finally took the plunge, it was so easy to set up, and downloaded my first book The Girl with the Dragon Tattoo.
 I finished reading it one night at 11.30 pm and hooked up to the Amazon.com store straight away to download the second in the series.
-So for me the joy of never being without a book was immeasurable and my fate was sealed, I was officially in love with my ereader device.
+So for me the joy of never being without a book was immeasurable and my fate was sealed, I was officially in love with my ebook reader device.

 More reasons to own an Amazon reader device!

-Over the past year, my family have listened to me rave about my Amazon reader, about how compact it is, how convenient it is, how I can download books anytime of the day, how much I love it.
+Over the past year, my family has listened to me rave about my reader, about how compact it is, how convenient it is, how I can download books any time of the day, how much I love it.
 Blah!
 Blah!
-So this Christmas time, my partner, my Mum and my sister all decided that they would like a Amazone device as well!
+So this Christmas time, my partner, my Mum, and my sister all decided that they would like an Amazone device as well!

 But don’t take my word for it (as I am seriously biased), you can read my other reviews for yourself:

-Although for me and my family, the Amazon machines are great, all of the ereaders that I reviewed had features to make them special and unique.
-So you will need to read the reviews to make your mind up to see if you agree that the Amazon ereader machine is the best.
+Although for me and my family, the Amazon machines are great, all of the ebook readers that I reviewed had features to make them special and unique.
+So you will need to read the reviews to make your mind up to see if you agree that this device is the best.